-[124] The Applicant takes the position that a common law stand-alone remedy is available to fill any gaps or omissions in the Conflict of Interest Act.
+[133] The Applicant takes the position that a common law standalone remedy is available to fill any gaps or omissions in the Conflict of Interest Act.
 The common law duty of fairness is applicable to every public authority whose decisions are not legislative in nature.
 If a decision or process leading up to the issuance of the decision is tainted by a reasonable apprehension of bias, the only appropriate remedy is to quash the decision.
-Here, the process selected by the GIC for selecting Mr. Dion as the nominee for appointment as the Ethics Commissioner created a reasonable apprehension of bias, which should have caused the GIC to recuse itself.
+Here, the process selected by the GIC for selecting Ms. Bélanger as the nominee for appointment as the Commissioner of Lobbying created a reasonable apprehension of bias, which should have caused the GIC to recuse itself.

-[125] For its part, the Respondent submits that the doctrine of procedural fairness does not apply to the appointment decision of the GIC (Wells v Newfoundland, [1999] 3 SCR 199 at para 62 ("Wells")) and, accordingly, the common law as to the reasonable apprehension of bias is not relevant to the validity of the appointment.
-Alternatively, the doctrine of necessity allows the GIC to make the necessary appointments as Parliament has vested decision making authority in the GIC and there is no other entity that could lawfully fulfil the statutory duties under the Parliament of Canada Act to appoint a Commissioner (Reference re Remuneration of Judges of the Provincial Court of Prince Edward Island, Reference re Independence and Impartiality of Judges of the Provincial Court of Prince Edward Island, [1998] 1 SCR 3 at para 6 ("Reference re Remuneration")).
+[134] For its part, the Respondent submits that the rules against bias are an important component of the doctrine of procedural fairness but that those rules do not apply to GIC appointments.
+The common law duty of fairness is triggered when a decision-maker makes a decision affecting rights, privileges and interests.
+It is not triggered by a GIC appointment because there is no vested interest at stake (Wells at para 62 ("Wells")).
+Similarly, the Applicant has no vested interest in the outcome of this proceeding and therefore it is not owed procedural fairness.
+Alternatively, the doctrine of necessity allows the GIC to make the necessary appointment as Parliament has vested decision making authority in the GIC and there is no other entity that could lawfully fulfill the statutory duties under the Lobbying Act to appoint a Commissioner (Reference re Remuneration of Judges of the Provincial Court of Prince Edward Island, Reference re Independence and Impartiality of Judges of the Provincial Court of Prince Edward Island, [1998] 1 SCR 3 at para 6 ("Reference re Remuneration")).

-[126] Here, the Applicant is not challenging the appointment decision of the GIC on the basis of the choice of Mr. Dion, as opposed to any other candidate.
-Such a challenge would be unlikely to engage procedural fairness protections (Wells; see also Griffin v R (1997), 128 FTR 175 (TD), so long as the qualifications stipulated by the Parliament of Canada Act had been met.
+[135] Here the Applicant is not challenging the appointment decision of the GIC on the basis of the choice of Ms. Bélanger, as opposed to any other candidate.
+Such a challenge would be unlikely to engage procedural fairness protections (Wells; see also Griffin v R (1997), 128 FTR 175 (TD)).
 That is to say, just as a candidate would have no participatory rights in the GIC selection process for an appointment, nor would the Applicant.

-[127] However, the Applicant's assertion is concerned with the choice of the selection process for the appointment.
-Its allegation of bias stems from its allegations of contraventions of the Parliament of Canada Act and the Conflict of Interest Act.
-As I have found above that the s 81(1) of Parliament of Canada Act consultation requirement was complied with, and that the challenged selection process is not justiciable - as it is based on the premise that the Court can make conflict of interest determinations, real or apprehended, upon which the Applicant grounds its claim of bias - I need not address this issue.
+[136] However, the Applicant's assertion is concerned with the choice of the selection process for the appointment.
+Its allegation of bias stems from its allegations of contraventions of the Lobbying Act by lobbyists which, if well founded, could potentially by lead to examinations of the actions of the Prime Minister, Minister Morneau and Minister Freeland under the Conflict of Interest Act and adverse findings by the Ethics Commission in that regard.
+As I have found above that the s 4.1(1) Lobbying Act consultation requirement was complied with, and that the challenged selection process is not justiciable - as it is based on the premise that the Court can make conflict of interest determinations upon which the Applicant grounds its claim of bias - I need not address this issue.